 library belongs to two consortia of Illinois libraries that provide you

-with downloadable content.
-OverDrive is offered through PinDigital, in addition to the 3M Cloud Library.
+with downloadable content: OverDrive (offered through PinDigital) and the 3M Cloud Library.
 The titles available are different with each service.

 OverDrive offers downloadable ebooks and audiobooks for use on your Kindle, iPod/MP3 Player, iPad, Nook, and more.
-This service has more overall titles, but is also used by more of our patrons, affecting availability of those titles.
+This service has more overall titles, but is also used by more users, affecting availability of those titles.
 It is compatible with the most number of devices.

-3M offers downloadable ebooks for use on your iPad, Nook, and more.
-Currently, this service does not offer audiobooks and is not compatible with the Kindle.
-It is newer, and does not yet have as large of a collection, but it is more user friendly, with a streamlined downloading experience.
+3M offers downloadable ebooks for use on your iPad, Nook, and Kindle Fire.
+Currently, this service does not offer audiobooks and is not compatible with basic black & white Kindles.
+It is newer, and does not yet have as large of a collection, but is considered by some to offer a more streamlined downloading experience.

 If you are having difficulty with our downloadable service, please see our Instructions, check the FAQs, or visit the OverDrive Help Page for more information.